 On 1 Jan 2015, the Palestinian Authority lodged a declaration under article 12(3) of the Rome Statute accepting the jurisdiction of the International Criminal Court (ICC) over alleged crimes committed “in the occupied Palestinian territory, including East Jerusalem, since June 13, 2014”.
 On 16 Jan 2015, the Prosecutor announced the opening of a preliminary examination into the situation in “Palestine” in order to establish whether the Rome Statute criteria for opening an investigation have been met.
 Specifically, under article 53(1) of the Rome Statute, the Prosecutor is charged with considering issues of jurisdiction, admissibility and the interests of justice in making this determination.
 Among the submissions in the proceeding are three filed in 2019, pursuant to Article 15 of the Rome Statute, by the NGO, UK Lawyers for Israel (UKLFI).

-On 20 Dec 2019 the ICC Prosecutor issued her ruling that there is sufficient cause to open a full investigation of the matter in that, among other things Jewish settlements in Judea and Samaria, and the presence of Jews in the old city of Jerusalem, constitute war crimes Nevertheless, the Prosecutor has also requested that first the Pre-Trial chamber should rule on whether or not the Court has jurisdiction.
+On 20 Dec 2019 the ICC Prosecutor issued her ruling that there is sufficient cause to open a full investigation of the matter in that, among other things Jewish settlements in Judea and Samaria, and the presence of Jews in the old city of Jerusalem, constitute war crimes Nevertheless, the Prosecutor requested that the Pre-Trial chamber should first rule on whether or not the Court has jurisdiction.
 The Prosecutor’s determination has been the subject of withering criticism, not least, by Australia and the United States.
 See also, Richard Kemp’s condemnation in the Jerusalem Post, “The ICC decision on Israel would make Himmler proud.”
 The fatal jurisdictional defects in the Prosecutor’s analysis have been addressed by the Israel’s Attorney General, the Israeli Foreign Ministry, and by the Executive Director of UKLFI.
-See also, further statement of U.S. Secretary of State Pompeo.
+See also, further statement of U.S. Secretary of State Michael Pompeo.